authorjapps/zerocode/README.md

 THEN- I will receive 200(OK) status with the body and assert the response
 ```
 translates to the below executable JSON in `Zerocode` - As simple as that ! <br/>
+_(See here a full blown CRUD operation [with POST, PUT, GET, DELETE](https://github.com/authorjapps/zerocode/wiki/User-journey:-Create,-Update-and-GET-Employee-Details) example.)_ <br/>
 Note: It's in simple JSON. ~~No feature files, no extra plugins, no statements or grammar needed.~~

 ```javaScript
 {